 The Erez Law client alleges the following in the newly filed FINRA claim:

-The client entrusted Aegis and Appelbaum with her securities investments.
+The client entrusted Aegis and Alan Appelbaum with her securities investments.
 The client was a risk-averse investor that was interested in high-quality fixed-income investments that generated a sustainable yield and preserved capital.
 Appelbaum recommended high-risk and unsuitable structured products, which is the reason for the claim.

-Additionally, it is alleged that Appelbaum generally executed the purchases of the structured products in the client’s account without obtaining her required prior approval for every transaction.
+Additionally, it is alleged that Alan Appelbaum generally executed the purchases of the structured products in the client’s account without obtaining her required prior approval for every transaction.

-In addition to obtaining authorization for each transaction, Appelbaum was required to make a balanced presentation about the investment he was recommending and disclose all material facts.
-It is alleged that Appelbaum also failed in this regard.
+In addition to obtaining authorization for each transaction, Alan Appelbaum was required to make a balanced presentation about the investment he was recommending and disclose all material facts.
+It is alleged that Alan Appelbaum also failed in this regard.

-According to the claim, Appelbaum sold the client complex structured products, often with short-term teaser interest rates, long-dated maturities and obscure features that caused them to lose capital rapidly along with greatly diminished interest payments.
+According to the claim, Alan Appelbaum sold the client complex structured products, often with short-term teaser interest rates, long-dated maturities and obscure features that caused them to lose capital rapidly along with greatly diminished interest payments.